 Billy G. Moore had a life-long appreciation for learning and higher education.
-This scholarship is established in his name and his request prior to his death was that this endowed scholarship be used to financially assist future students entering the fields of education or ministry at Bluefield College.
+This scholarship is established in his name and his request prior to his death was that this endowed scholarship be used to financially assist future students entering the fields of education or ministry at Bluefield University.
 The recipients of The B.G.
 Moore Endowed Scholarship are to be full-time students that plan to either obtain teacher licensure or have a sensed call to full-time Christian service, including youth, music, Christian education, or full-time pastorate ministries.
 The recipients must have and maintain at least a 3.0-grade point average to qualify for this scholarship.
 Preference shall also be given to students with a demonstrated financial need.
-The recipient will be eligible to receive this scholarship for up to four years, providing that he/she maintains a minimum of a 3.0-grade point average and is in compliance with the college’s accountability.
+The recipient will be eligible to receive this scholarship for up to four years, providing that he/she maintains a minimum of a 3.0-grade point average and is in compliance with the University’s accountability.

 C. Ray & Jane Wingrove Scholarship

 Preference is to be given to rising juniors who plan a career of teaching/research in education, including those whose goal is college or university teaching and research.
-Recipients must have a grade point average of 3.5 or higher and also be in good standing with Bluefield College in order to qualify for the scholarship.
+Recipients must have a grade point average of 3.5 or higher and also be in good standing with Bluefield University in order to qualify for the scholarship.
 Preference shall also be given to students with a demonstrated financial need.

 Clarence H. & Phyllis L. Vance Scholarship